Transport of aerosols and nanoparticles through respirators and masks: Abstract

 \section{Abstract}

 In several countries wearing multiple surgical masks or N95 respirators was mandatory in public during the COVID pandemic.
-This regulation may have caused several other health issues due to unnatural force being generated by the lungs to inhale and exhale to maintain the breathing cycle.
-We report the transportation and filtering mechanism of heterogeneous nanoparticles and viruses through surgical masks and N95 respirators.
-We developed the proof of principle study in \textit{in vitro} condition using aerosol spray paints containing nanoparticles and validated the finding in \textit{in vivo} on a human volunteer.
-We used the scanning electron microscopy method to determine the transportation and distribution of nanoparticles in different layers of masks/respirators and on pristine substrates of silicon on human skin.
-We found that single surgical masks and N95 respirators produce similar results for filtering colloidal and jet-stream of nanoparticles in the air.
-This first comprehensive finding will play a significant role for policymakers to define the regulations for airborne pandemics as well as air pollution.
+Concerns arose about potential health issues caused by the unnatural breathing force required to maintain the breathing cycle when wearing these masks.
+In this study, we investigated the transportation and filtering mechanism of heterogeneous nanoparticles and viruses through surgical masks and N95 respirators.
+We conducted experiments \textit{in vitro} using aerosol spray paints containing nanoparticles and validated the findings \textit{in vivo} on a human volunteer.
+Scanning electron microscopy was employed to analyse the transportation and distribution of nanoparticles in different mask layers and on pristine silicon substrates placed on human skin.
+We provide analytical insights into the pressure distribution and fluid velocity profiles within the complex polymer network.
+Remarkably, our results showed that both single surgical masks and N95 respirators demonstrated similar efficiency in filtering colloidal and jet-stream nanoparticles in the air.
+These comprehensive findings have significant implications for policymakers in defining regulations for airborne pandemics and air pollution control.